ucsrl/ucsrl.github.io/index.md

 ### *Supply-Chain Attacks*: μ-c
 We are actively investigating how to address supply-chain attacks at compile time through developing our own compiler infrastructure.
-This compiler combines our state-of-the-art software diversification techniques and offers support for C and multiple backends.
+This compiler combines our state-of-the-art software diversification techniques.

 ### *Decompilation*: μ-dc
 We examine novel techniques in decompiling programs, i.e., the process of producing source code from programs in binary form.